leanprover/lean4/library/init/init.md

 init
 ====

-The modules in this folder are required by low-level operations, and are always imported by default.
+The files in this folder are required by low-level operations, and are always imported by default.
 You can suppress this behavior by beginning a file with the keyword "prelude".